tlake/static-site/src/content/dnd/characters/gimble-the-diviner.md

 Gimble is a rock gnome standing just over three feet tall.
 He has blue eyes and chestnut hair which tends to be a frazzled mess, spiking upwards.
 He has a wide mustache and a trimmed goatee.

-Gimble usually wears relatively simple clothing, such as the light tan, short robe customary to his duties as a librarian in his hometown.
+Gimble usually wears relatively simple clothing, similar to the short robe customary to his duties as a librarian in his hometown.

 #### Personality

 Gimble usually tries to do good (as he sees it), but often the realities of adventuring do not leave easy choices.
 Since Gimble has a very cautious nature and is prone to overthinking options, this can lead to inaction.
 However, he will do what is necessary to help those in need.

+The time in [Avernus](/dnd/locations/avernus) left a mark on Gimble.
+He has been fighting with paranoia and has a persistent nervous twitch in his left hand.

 ### Biography